recon1231/osint-writeups-/README.md

 osint-writeups/
 ├── README.md          # You are here
 ├── template.md         # Standard format used for every writeup
-└── writeups/            # All published writeups
+├── resources.md         # OSINT tools and references I use regularly └── writeups/            # All published writeups and practice scenarios
 ```

 ---